Duck: Profile and Information

 Feeding

-It is because of the duck’s ability to consume such a diverse quantity of food both in water and on dry land that makes ducks one of the most common birds globally, since they are present on every continent, with the obvious exception of Antarctica.
+The duck’s ability to consume such a diverse quantity of food in water and on dry land makes ducks one of the most common birds globally since they are present on every continent, with the obvious exception of Antarctica.

 A duck’s mouth contains rows of tiny plates that support their teeth, which enable them to filter water out of their beaks without wasting food.
-The sophisticated water filtering method of the duck is close to the way a blue whale in the ocean feeds.
+The duck’s sophisticated water filtering method is close to how a blue whale in the ocean feeds.

 There is a cosmopolitan distribution for ducks.
-On sub-Antarctic islands, including South Georgia and the Auckland Islands, a variety of species continue to live.
+A variety of species continue to live on sub-Antarctic islands, including South Georgia and the Auckland Islands.

-Many ducks have managed to establish themselves on oceanic islands that include Hawaii, New Zealand and Kerguelen.
+Many ducks have established themselves on oceanic islands, including Hawaii, New Zealand, and Kerguelen.
 However, many of these species and populations are endangered or have become extinct.

 Some duck species are migratory, especially those that reside in the temperate and Arctic Northern Hemisphere.
 Nevertheless, those in the tropics are not typically migratory.